89rat/pqshield-api/VIRAL_LAUNCH_PRESENTATION_SCRIPT.md

 **[SLIDE 39: The Quantum Revolution Starts Now]**

 "The quantum revolution is coming whether we're ready or not.
 Traditional cybersecurity has failed to engage users.
 Mobile gaming has proven the power of engagement but lacked real-world impact.
-PQShield is the convergence - the first platform that makes quantum-resistant security as addictive as your favorite game."
+PQ359 is the convergence - the first platform that makes quantum-resistant security as addictive as your favorite game."

 **[SLIDE 40: Join the Revolution]**